RussAbbott/Prolog_Example_Programs/README.md

 # Example prolog programs for CS 4660

-This repo contains a number of programs that demonstrate features of prolog.
+This repo contains a number of simple programs that demonstrate features of prolog.